Sarah Shook: Career

 In May 2022, Shook announced a new indie rock side project called Mightmare.
 They are joined in the band by Ash Lopez on bass, Blake Tallent on guitar, and Ethan Standard on drums.
 The band's debut album, Cruel Liars, was released on October 14, 2022, via Kill Rock Stars.

 Personal life

 Shook has a son.
 Shook is non-binary and uses they/them pronouns.

 Shook grew up in a deeply religious environment, but is now an atheist.
-Shook identifies as bisexual, and is politically active in supporting LGBT and civil rights causes.
+Shook is bisexual, and is politically active in supporting LGBT and civil rights causes.
 Along with fellow musician and activist Erika Libero (Henbrain), they won the 2016 Indy Arts Award for their work with Chapel Hill-based Safe Space initiative, which was an effort to get local businesses to put up stickers that offered safe spaces for people needing it, and for their work putting on a two-day music festival, Manifest, which includes bands that have at least one female or non-binary member.